Connecting wildlife habitat in the Cascades

 Since 2000, through The Cascades Conservation Partnership and the I-90 Wildlife Bridges Coalition, we’ve led efforts to reconnect Washington’s north and south Cascades by protecting and restoring habitat and establishing safe wildlife crossings under and over I-90.

 These two coalitions represent only part of Conservation Northwest’s involvement in this area, which is organized internally under our I-90 Wildlife Corridor Campaign.
 This larger campaign includes our role administering coalitions and other projects including I-90 Wildlife Watch, as well as on-the-ground habitat restoration around the new wildlife crossings through volunteer and staff revegetation work, and wildlife monitoring and snowtracking through our Citizen Wildlife Monitoring Project to document wildlife movement in this corridor.

 Learn about Cascade Crossroads, a documentary film we produced in 2018 to share the collaborative success story behind the I-90 wildlife crossings.
 Or watch WSDOT’s latest video (published in November 2021) about ongoing work!

-Short film on our work for wildlife crossings
+Or watch this short film on our work for wildlife crossings: